MetaMask/obs-store/README.md

 ## Streams

 Each `ObservableStore` can be turned into an `ObservableStoreStream`.
-An `ObservableStoreStream` is a duplex stream that you can pipe new values into it or pipe its updated values out of it.
+An `ObservableStoreStream` is a duplex stream that you can pipe new values into or pipe updated values out of.

-Special behavior: Doesnt buffer outgoing updates, writes latest state to dest on pipe.
+Special behavior: Doesn't buffer outgoing updates, writes latest state to destination on pipe.

 ```js
 import { ObservableStore, storeAsStream } from '@metamask/obs-store'